scraperwiki/hardhat/readme.md

     there.
 Otherwise, cache the output of the function and return it.
 * `read_csv`: ?
 * `usps`: ?
+* `dateparse`: parse dates with dateutil, but raise exceptions if incomplete date.

 ## Running tests